 - Shortness of breath

 - Blisters on the skin

-Do not use paracetamol more than recommended dose.
+Do not use paracetamol more than the recommended dose.
 An overdose of paracetamol can cause serious problems.
-The maximum amount for adults is One gram (1000 mg) per dose and Four grams (4000 mg) per day.
-Using excess paracetamol could cause damage to your liver.
-If you drink more than3 alcoholic beverages per day, talk to your doctor or pharmacist before taking paracetamol and never use more than Two grams (2000 mg) per day.
-If you are treating a child, use a pediatric form of paracetamol.
 Carefully follow the dosing directions on the medicine packet.
-Do not give the medication to a child younger than Two years old without the advice of a doctor.
+Do not give the medication to a child younger than two years old without the advice of a doctor.
 Before taking paracetamol, tell your doctor or pharmacist if you are allergic to it or if you have any other allergies.
 Paracetamol may contain inactive ingredients, which can cause allergic reactions or other problems.